liu-bingyan/TabSurvey/README.md

 # Training time  prediction and actual cost
 ## Description
+This github repo runs a majority of the (model,dataset) pair in the TabSurvey Table.

+## Training time issue and its explanation
 The time spend on training doesn't match with theoretical prediction for tabular data.
 Script ``gflops.sh`` experiments training time for different batchsizes and record the time spent on training for a MLP model on the CoverType dataset, using different batchsizes.
 Results are saved in the folder /timing/kernprof.
 To run it, one need to install line_profiler.

-## Explanation
 The issue is due to the default datalodaer doesn't work well for tabular data.
 We have replaced it using the FasterTensorDataLoader given by https://github.com/hcarlens/pytorch-tabular/blob/master/fast_tensor_data_loader.py.

 After that replacement, the training time is acceptable with large batch size.